Ashod/Now-Reading-Redux/README.md

 Tested up to: 3.2.1
 Stable tag: trunk

-Allows you to track and share books you read, are reading and a wishlist of future books to read, with cover art fetched automatically from Amazon.
-Tracks and graphs reading statistics.
+Track and share books you read, are reading and plan to read, with Amazon integration and cover art and graphs reading statistics.

 ## Description ##

-Now Reading Redux is a resurrection of the [Now Reading Reloaded project by Ben Gunnink] (http://heliologue.com/ "Now Reading Reloaded") 5.1.3.2 codebase, which was itself a fork/re-enlivening of [Rob Miller's original Now Reading plugin](http://robm.me.uk/projects/plugins/wordpress/now-reading/ "Original Now Reading Plugin").
+Now Reading Redux is a resurrection of the [Now Reading Reloaded project by Ben Gunnink](http://heliologue.com/ "Now Reading Reloaded") 5.1.3.2 codebase, which was itself a fork/re-enlivening of [Rob Miller's original Now Reading plugin](http://robm.me.uk/projects/plugins/wordpress/now-reading/ "Original Now Reading Plugin").
 It was forked from Rob's code as of 4.4.4svn, in order to update its interface to work with Wordpress 2.7 and above.

 With NRR, you can manage a library of your current books, as well as historical and planned books.

 NRR depends on jQuery and assumes it already loaded by WP or your theme.
 Please use a sufficiently recent version, say 1.4 or newer, preferably the latest.
-The graph is generated using [TufteGraph] (http://xaviershay.github.com/tufte-graph/ "TufteGraph") which depends on [Raphaël] (http://raphaeljs.com/ "Raphaël").
+The graph is generated using [TufteGraph](http://xaviershay.github.com/tufte-graph/ "TufteGraph") which depends on [Raphaël](http://raphaeljs.com/ "Raphaël").
 All necessary files are included, no additional libraries necessary (beyond jQuery).

-The home of Now Reading Redux is [blog.ashodnakashian.com/projects/now-reading-redux/] (http://blog.ashodnakashian.com/projects/now-reading-redux/ "Now Reading Redux").
+The home of Now Reading Redux is [blog.ashodnakashian.com/projects/now-reading-redux/](http://blog.ashodnakashian.com/projects/now-reading-redux/ "Now Reading Redux").
 You may find news and leave comments and requests there.

-For issues and complaints and for development source code, please go to [github.com/Ashod/Now-Reading-Redux] (https://github.com/Ashod/Now-Reading-Redux "Git repository").
+For issues and complaints and for development source code, please go to [github.com/Ashod/Now-Reading-Redux](https://github.com/Ashod/Now-Reading-Redux "Git repository").

 ## Installation ##